mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 This section is used to define the location of the raw emission input files, and the classes used to read them.

     [Emissions]
-    emissions_directories: input/examples/onroad_emfac2014_santa_barbara/emfac2014_2012/ldv/
+    emissions_directories: input/examples/onroad_emfac2017/emfac2017_2017/ldv/
-                           input/examples/onroad_emfac2014_santa_barbara/emfac2014_2012/hdv/
+                           input/examples/onroad_emfac2017/emfac2017_2017/hdv/
     emissions_loaders: Emfac2014CsvLoader
                        Emfac2014HdDslCsvLoader
-    time_units: daily seasonally
+    time_units: daily daily_hd
     vtp2eic: input/defaults/emfac2014/vtp2eic.py

-In the case of the default config files, there are two types of EMFAC2014 input files being read: HDV-diesel emissions are read seasonally, but all non-HDV-diesel emissions are read daily.
+In the case of the default config files, there are two types of EMFAC2017 input files being read: HDV-diesel emissions are read daily, and all non-HDV-diesel emissions are also read daily.
+However, the file format for the HDV-diesel emissions is different from the non-HDV-diesel emissions.
 This means there are two different classes used to read the two different file types (listed under `emissions_loaders`) and two different input directories (list under `emissions_directories`).
 There is also a spare variable, `time_units`, used to explicitly identify the time-resolution of each EMFAC input file.

 #### On-Road HDV-Diesel Emissions Files

 Example Locations:

-    input/examples/onroad_emfac2014_santa_barbara/emfac2014_2012/hdv/hd_summer/emfac_hd_summer.csv_all
+    input/examples/onroad_emfac2017/emfac2017_2017/hdv/07/19/emfac_hd.csv_all

 One of the primary inputs to ESTA is emissions.
 In the case of on-road modeling, one of the primary inputs is Heavy-Duty (HD) diesel emissions.
-As it happens, these are provided to ESTA in the form of season-average emissions because the daily variation of meteorology does not greatly affect the emissions from HD diesel vehicles.

 These input files are a simple (headerless) CSV that look like:

-    2012,Santa Barbara (SCC),1.2e-06,IDLEX,T6 CAIRP heavy,TOG
+    2017,San Diego (SD),7.87964551881e-06,IDLEX,T6 CAIRP heavy,TOG
-    2012,Santa Barbara (SCC),0.3,RUNEX,T6 instate heavy,NOx
+    2017,San Diego (SD),1.4689251402,RUNEX,T6 instate heavy,NOx
-    2012,Santa Barbara (SCC),0.001,RUNEX,T6 instate construction heavy,PM
+    2017,San Diego (SD),0.000135038023127,IDLEX,T6 instate heavy,PM

 As the columns do not have a header, it might be helpful to define them: